Take a Bow

 Open Arts Minnesota was pleased to be included in this new publication by Routledge.
 The authors provide research evidence about how the protection systems have not prevented people from abuse and violence and may actually cause greater isolation for people with disabilities.
 They talk about how societal attitudes contribute to the continuing problem of violence and how “Upstream” work at the societal level needs to occur.
 They feature how the arts can help at the societal level to strengthen advocacy/leadership skills/personal agency, create community and change societal perceptions on disability.

-Cast members of The Talent Studio!
+Cast members of Boxes

 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.